-When you're offered a "rate lock" from the lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days for your application process.
-This means your interest rate cannot grow while you are going through the application process.
+When you are promised a "rate lock" from the lender, it means that you are guaranteed to get a specific interest rate over a determined period while you work on your application process.
+This means your interest rate cannot rise during the application process.

-In addition to going with the shorter lock period, there are several ways you are able to attain the best rate.
-The bigger down payment you can make, the better your rate will be, as you will have more equity from the start.
-You can pay points to lower your rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for many people is to pay points to bring the rate down over the life of the loan.
-You are paying more initially, but you will come out ahead, especially if you keep the loan for a long time.
+There are more ways to get a good rate, besides choosing a shorter rate lock period.
+The bigger the down payment, the better the rate will be, because you will have more equity from the start.
+You can pay points to lower your rate for the life of the loan, meaning you pay more up front.
+One strategy that is a good option for many people is to pay points to bring the rate down over the term of the loan.
+You are paying more initially, but you'll come out ahead, especially if you keep the loan for the full term.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.